powmedia/backbone-forms/README.md

 Backbone-Forms comes with a few options for rendering HTML.
 To use another template pack, such as for [Bootstrap](http://twitter.github.com/bootstrap/), just include the .js file from the `templates` folder, after including `backbone-forms.js`.

-You can use your own custom templates by passing your templates (in Mustache syntax) into `Backbone.helpers.setTemplates()`.
+You can use your own custom templates by passing your templates (in Mustache syntax) and class names into `Backbone.helpers.setTemplates()`.
 See the included templates files for examples.